Suman-Bhandar/Rprogramming/README.md

 So although the analytic montra “use the right tool for the problem” should always be in our prefrontal cortex, the advancements and flexibility of R is making it the right tool for many problems.

-Community

-The R community is fantastically diverse and engaged.
-On a daily basis, the R community generates opportunities and resources for learning about R. These cover the full spectrum of training - books, online courses, R user groups, workshops, conferences, etc. And with over 2 million users and developers, finding help and technical expertise is only a simple click away.
-Support is available through R mailing lists, Q&A websites7, social media networks, and numerous blogs.